Next Course Starting June 16th. Sign Up!

 Sometimes they handle things beautifully, and sometimes they learn lessons the hardest. way. possible.
 But confidence usually doesn’t come from someone else stepping in all the time.
 It comes from realizing you can mess up and recover.

 I think that’s been one of the hardest adjustments as a parent: learning to tolerate their struggle a little more.
 Not abandoning them.
 Not withholding support.
-Just giving them more space.
+Just giving them more space and that allows me to develop a different level of friendship with them, that’s actually, pretty cool.

 Because adulthood is going to ask a lot more of them than keeping a clean bedroom.
 Although honestly, if they could occasionally master both, that would be super.
 At the same time, I’m realizing this season isn’t only about preparing them for what’s next.
 It’s also about rediscovering what’s next for me.